Olantigh: Sawbridge

 Olantigh was purchased in 1720 by Jacob Sawbridge, a director of the South Sea Company though his position was subsequently reduced by its crash.
 Daniel Defoe described him as one of the three capital sharpers of Britain.
-He was expelled from the parliamentary pocket borough of Cricklade with his property forfeit by Parliament in order to compensate victims of his schemes.
+He was expelled from the parliamentary pocket borough of Cricklade with his property forfeit by Parliament to compensate victims of his schemes.
 Nevertheless he held on to his home at Olantigh until death in 1748.

 Jacob's grand-daughter, the whig, republican historian, Catharine Macaulay, (1731–1791) was born and brought up at the house.

 Jacob's son John built his finances through two marriages to wealthy brides and refaced the front of the 1508 building.

 John's son John Sawbridge again increased the family's fortunes through advantageous marriages, and substantially extended the Olantigh mansion.
 His additions included the massive Georgian stone portico and pediment.
 He became Lord Mayor of London in 1773.

 According to Hasted, by 1798 Sawbrige's Olantigh estate encompassed half of the Wye parish including Wye Court, Harville, Coldharbour, Fanns Wood, Wye Downs and Naccolt.
 The Gentleman's Magazine in 1795 described his home as the magnificent seat of Olantigh, but that would just be a starting point for his grandson.

 Zenith

 The estate passed down to John Samuel Wanley Sawbridge, (1800–1887) on his father's death in 1851.
 The son was Member of Parliament for Wareham 1841–57, 1859–65 and 1868–80 without a single statement recorded in Hansard.

 On 1 May 1827 he married Jane Frances Erle-Drax Grosvenor at St George's Church, Hanover Square, London.
 After the 1828 death of her brother, his wife's fortune included Charborough House and Ellerton Abbey estates, as well as sugar plantations in Barbados and Jamaica.
 Sawbridge then appended his wife's family name of Erle-Drax to his own though commonly referred to by the much shorter nickname The Mad Major, or less kindly as The Wicked Squire.

 Following abolition of slavery, Erle-Drax received £4,293 12s 6d compensation in 1836 for the 189 slaves he had to free.

 Erle-Drax's passion was building.
-At Charborough he constructed a 3 mile long wall, whilst in Kent additions included picture galleries and Venetian towers, one of which is extant on the stable block.
+At Charborough he constructed a 3 mile long wall, while in Kent additions included picture galleries and Venetian towers, one of which is extant on the stable block.
 To reflect this new grandeur the extended house was renamed Olantigh Towers.
 Its north side facing the River Stour grew to 200 feet wide.
 Galleries were laden with Italian Renaissance paintings, and other works, from artists including Ruisdael, Lorain, Bugiardini, Fidanza, Aspertini, Raphael, Bertucci and Melone.

-Landscape works included widening a canalised branch taken off the river in order to form an ornamental lake with island, and to the east of Olantigh Road extensive parkland and a 3 ha circular walled kitchen garden.
+Landscape works included widening a canalised branch taken off the river to form an ornamental lake with island, and to the east of Olantigh Road extensive parkland and a 3 ha circular walled kitchen garden.